Ladybugs: Autism, Empathy and Processing Grief

 I wrote a story for him that recalled his experiences with our neighbour, Mrs. L, and his visit to her in the hospital, during which he read her the story Mr. Rabbit and the Lovely Present.
 I assisted him in writing his own lists based on the book The Tenth Best Thing About Barney, which he was able to share as well.
 He showed his appreciation for others and it gave his feeling of loss a place to be… surrounded by other feelings.

-I also worked with him to associate memories with real items in a meaningful way for those he was losing.
+I also worked with him (following his lead) to associate memories with real items in a meaningful way for those he was losing.
 He subsequently began to create memory symbols for those he had lost long, long ago and to have tears for them as well.
 A ladybug came to represent our neighbour, and a goldfish represented his great-grandmother who passed away when he was 2.
 This might be best explained with an excerpt of the story I wrote for him:

 That same day when H’s mom was working in the garden, she called him outside.
 She showed him a little ladybug that she had found… the first ladybug of spring.